Is Bankruptcy An Option For You?

 If you are considering bankruptcy, the federal government requires you to obtain a pre-filing bankruptcy certification from an approved credit counseling agency.
-Pre-filing bankruptcy counselors can provide you with the necessary counseling and help you understand the bankruptcy process and implications, as well as alternatives.
-To learn more about pre-filing certification, a great place to get started is to visit http://www.justice.gov/ust/
+Pre-filing bankruptcy counselors will provide the necessary counseling and help you understand the bankruptcy process and implications, as well as alternatives.

 Post-filing Bankruptcy Debtor Education

-If you ultimately decide bankruptcy is appropriate for your financial situation, the federal government requires you to complete a course in financial management prior to discharging any debts.
-Visit the Federal Bankruptcy Trustees' website to learn more about post-filing bankruptcy debtor education and to find a provider near you .
+If you decide bankruptcy is the appropriate solution for your financial situation, the federal government requires you to complete a course in financial management prior to discharging any debts.

 We encourage you to explore all possible alternatives to bankruptcy before making the decision to file.
 Your options may include: